-To get your version of Mapsimiseclick here
+To get your free version of Mapsimiseclick here

 Prepare your address-based business data, and let Mapsimise do the hard work of plotting it on a map.
 Be it contact locations, assets, properties, store locations, appointments - anything that has an address can be visualised on a map.